-A person becomes entitled to Medicare on the first day of the month in which he or she attains age 65, but only if he or she submits the required application for Social Security retirement benefits within the time period prescribed by law.
-Generally a person becomes entitled to Medicare on the first day of the 30th month after the date on which he or she was determined by the Social Security Administration to be totally and permanently disabled so as to be entitled to Social Security disability income benefits.
+A person becomes entitled to Medicare on the first day of the month in which the Participant attains age sixty-five (65), but only if the Participant submits the required application for Social Security retirement benefits within the time period prescribed by law.
+Generally a person becomes entitled to Medicare on the first day of the 30th month after the date on which the Participant was determined by the Social Security Administration to be totally and permanently disabled so as to be entitled to Social Security disability income benefits.